wp-plugins/bepro-listings/readme.txt

 	2. Upload CSV - Upload your lisings via a csv document
 	3. Front end Submission  - Allow visitors to post, or lock it to members only, or it submits to you as pending.
 	4. Search and filter - Allow users to search and filter by name, location, categories, price and other data points
-	5. Google Maps - Great for showing listings via a map with no need for API keys.
+	5. Clustered Google Maps - Great for showing listings via a map with no need for API keys.
 	6. Categories - Assign images or not.
 Choose from our 4 different directory style layouts
 	7. Gallery - Works with the wordpress gallery shortcode, so its compatible with many gallery plugins
 	8. Listings - Two templates including a ("Featured") banner option, come with the base plugin and they can be extended.